-- a) All school staff have a responsibility to identify and report suspected abuse and to ensure the safety and well being of the pupils in their school.
+- The signs of different types of abuse and neglect, as well as specific safeguarding issues, such as child sexual exploitation (CSE), FGM and radicalisation - a) All school staff have a responsibility to identify and report suspected abuse and to ensure the safety and well being of the pupils in their school.
 In doing so they should seek advice and support as necessary from the Head/Designated Person and other senior staff members. - b) Staff are expected to provide a safe and caring environment in which children can develop the confidence to voice ideas, feelings and opinions.
 Children should be treated with respect within a framework of agreed and understood behaviour.

-All school staff are expected to:
+All school staff must:

-- Be able to identify signs and symptoms of abuse - Report concerns (including concerns about other staff/professionals) to the Designated Person or other senior staff members as appropriate - Be aware of the relevant local procedures and guidelines - Monitor and report as required on the welfare, attendance and progress of all pupils - Keep clear, dated, factual and confidential records of child protection concerns. - Apply same professional standards regardless of race ,gender, religion, ethnicity, ability or sexuality - Are aware of confidentiality guidelines - Are aware that any breaches of the law and other professional guidelines could result in criminal or disciplinary action being taken against them - Work in an open and transparent way
+- Be able to identify signs and symptoms of abuse - Report concerns (including concerns about other staff/professionals) to the Designated Person or other senior staff members as appropriate - Be aware of the relevant local procedures and guidelines - Monitor and report as required on the welfare, attendance and progress of all pupils - Keep clear, dated, factual and confidential records of child protection concerns. - Apply same professional standards regardless of race ,gender, religion, ethnicity, ability or sexuality - Be aware of confidentiality guidelines - Be aware that any breaches of the law and other professional guidelines could result in criminal or disciplinary action being taken against them - Work in an open and transparent way